ligeiamag/ligeiamag.github.io/_summer-2020/3-stories-daniel-beauregard.md

 it---you ought to listen to us.
 We know for sure.
-We focus intently on one of the holes until it becomes clear in our optic viewfinder and ready our tweezers for extraction---the first time we saw this we were fucking amazed---and just as if we were playing Operation^®^ we reach in slowly without touching the sides of the pores.
+We focus intently on one of the holes until it becomes clear in our optic viewfinder and ready our tweezers for extraction---the first time we saw this we were fucking amazed---and just as if we were playing Operation® we reach in slowly without touching the sides of the pores.
 If the tweezers come in too strong or loud it spooks the little versions of ourselves burrowed deep within.
 It's like this: everybody has more than a million pores and